stefan-lz/rvm_passenger_apache2/README.md

 Description
 ====

-Installs passenger for Apache 2.
+Installs passenger using rvm, for Apache 2.

 Requirements
 ====